 The triage criteria

-Rule 3(a) of the rules states that ‘where the Regulator is in receipt of information raising a question about the fitness to practise of a social worker on any of the grounds listed in regulation 25(2), the Regulator must determine whether there are reasonable grounds for investigating whether the registered social worker’s fitness to practise is impaired by applying the following criteria’:
+‘Where the Regulator is in receipt of information raising a question about the fitness to practise of a social worker on any of the grounds listed in regulation 25(2), the Regulator must determine whether there are reasonable grounds for investigating whether the registered social worker’s fitness to practise is impaired by applying the following criteria’:

-- (iii) the concern suggests the registered social worker may have breached any relevant published professional or ethical guidance, rules, regulations, procedures or laws in place at the time of the events giving rise to the concern
+- the concern suggests the registered social worker may have breached any relevant published professional or ethical guidance, rules, regulations, procedures or laws in place at the time of the events giving rise to the concern

-- (iv) the outcome of, and subsequent actions arising from, an investigation carried out by a body referred to in regulation 7
+- the outcome of, and subsequent actions arising from, an investigation carried out by a body referred to in regulation 7

-- (v) whether the registered social worker is taking, or has successfully completed, remedial actions in respect of the concern
+- whether the registered social worker is taking, or has successfully completed, remedial actions in respect of the concern

 What are 'reasonable grounds'?

 For example, social workers often have to take actions that may be necessary and appropriate but can have very profound and sometimes damaging consequences for individuals or families.
 It's essential to the effective and safe delivery of social care that social workers act with professionalism and integrity when taking such actions.
-It is equally essential that a social worker who acts with professionalism and integrity should be able to do so without fear of scrutiny by their regulator.
+But it is equally essential that a social worker who acts with professionalism and integrity should be able to do so without fear of scrutiny by their regulator.

 A complaint based solely on disagreement with a social worker’s actions might be entirely speculative as to whether the social worker has acted improperly.
-In complaints such as this, the triage officer may seek guidance from the professional advisor as to whether there is a cogent concern that the social worker has acted improperly.
+In complaints such as this, the triage officer may seek guidance from the professional advisor as to whether there is a valid concern that the social worker has acted improperly.
 In their decisions, triage officers should identify and explain what it is about the social worker’s actions that give reasonable grounds for investigating their fitness to practise.

-The evidential burden is on Social Work England to prove the facts to support a case of impairment, however this burden is applied at the conclusion of the investigation.
+The evidential burden is on us to prove the facts to support a case of impairment.
+However, this burden is applied at the conclusion of the investigation, not at triage stage.

 Triage officers must bear in mind that it is not in their remit to decide whether the social worker’s fitness to practise is impaired.
-Their role is to assess whether there are reasonable grounds for Social Work England to investigate whether the social worker’s fitness to practise is impaired.
+Their role is to assess whether there are reasonable grounds for us to investigate whether the social worker’s fitness to practise is impaired.
 It is then for the case examiners or adjudicators to decide whether or not a social worker’s fitness to practise is impaired following an investigation.

 Applying the rule 3 criteria

 The triage officer must consider each of the criteria both individually and collectively.
-In some cases, some or all of the criteria may point one way, either to open an investigation or not to.
+In some cases, some or all of the criteria may point one way, either to open an investigation or not.
 In other cases, some criteria may point towards opening an investigation, while others may point away from it.
 The decision on whether to open an investigation then becomes more complex.

 For example, one of the criteria is whether the social worker is taking or has successfully completed remedial actions in relation to the concern.
-This raises the possibility that a concern may engage one of the other criteria in a way that suggests an investigation should be opened, but the remediation means there are no reasonable grounds for investigating whether the social worker’s fitness to practise is impaired today.
+This raises the possibility that a concern may meet one of the other criteria in a way that suggests an investigation should be opened, but the remediation means there are no reasonable grounds for investigating whether the social worker’s fitness to practise is impaired today.
 The fact that one or more criteria may be satisfied does not necessarily mean an investigation must be opened.